ahmdhisham/Home-Credit-Default-Risk/README.md

 ### The repository contains the following components:
-**Notebooks:** Comprehensive notebooks showcasing data preprocessing, exploratory data analysis (EDA) techniques, model training, and performance evaluation.
+**Notebooks:** Notebooks containing data preprocessing, exploratory data analysis (EDA) techniques, model training, and performance evaluation.

 **Source Code:** Scripts dedicated to executing all data preprocessing steps, resulting in a fully cleaned dataset ready for analysis and modeling.